 DOGSCLOSURE: Dogrobes sent us 3 complimentary products when Woody modelled for their e-commerce photos in 2018.

-Woody’s second drying coat is by Dogrobes, a small business based in Scotland.
+Dogrobes are a small business based in Scotland that create similar dressing gown style products for dogs.
+Their products are primarily made using a traditional towel material compared to Toby and Alexander’s microfibre fabric.
 They’re easy to use, simply wrap the robe around your dog’s body and secure it using the ties on their back.
-Unlike the Equafleece, Dogrobes don’t cover your dog’s legs, however they are available in a variety of bright colours.
+Unlike the Barker and Browns and Equafleece suits, Dogrobes don’t cover your dog’s legs, however they are available in a variety of bright colours.

 Dogrobes are sold in two parts, the main body and a snood.
 You can also purchase them as a set, which saves you some money.
 The towel-like fabric is slightly thinner than Woody’s Equafleece, making it a great choice for summer.
 It’s great to use at home too, though Woody tends to shake the drawstring off during his post-bath zoomies!